PALMS PHYSIOTHERAPY & ALLIED HEALTH

 Physical activity can be a helpful regulation tool for some children, but we keep goals realistic and tailored to the child’s interests and capacity.

-For children who benefit from sensory-based supports, our sensory room can be used to:
+Our sensory room can be used (when clinically appropriate) to:

 Explore sensory preferences safely